JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 ### Design session

-Whilst product and engineering may seem to be a complete picture, there's often a role that has an outsized impact, and ends up representing the customer to some degree.
+Whilst product and engineering may seem to be a complete picture, there's often a role / individual in a team that has an outsized impact, and ends up representing the customer to some degree.
 In your company this might be a customer support representative, a quality engineer, or perhaps also a designer.

 This session should show the product from a customer perspective, to help the new starter understand what the product is capable of, and why it feels and behaves the way it does.
+If this role is filled by design in your team, it will necessarily be a more visual session.

 Possible outcomes could be:

-* New starter knows all screens / areas of the product, and the user flow.
+* New starter knows all screens / areas of the product, and the current user flow.
-* New starter knows why historical decisions were made around UX / UI.
-* New starter knows what the future is for the product's UX / UI.
+* New starter understands how the design team works, and the tools they use for wireframing, prototyping, reviewing work etc.
+* New starter can work effectively with design, knows how / when engineers are involved in feedback, how to raise design concerns, etc.

 ## Improvements to make